syncfusion-content/javascript-docs/js/DataManager/Overview.md

 4. **Adaptors** – **Adaptors** are specific dataSource type aware interfaces that are used by **DataManager** to communicate with DataSource.
 Three adaptors are created.
 They are, ODataAdaptor, JsonAdaptor and UrlAdaptor

 5. **Model binding** – Simple model binding is made using **DataManager**.
 You can directly bind Query result to **HTML** element.

+6. Calculate and maintain aggregates, sorting order and paging

+In other words, the DataManager fully supports CRUD (Create, Read, Update, Destroy) data operations, and provides both client-side and server-side support for sorting, paging, filtering, grouping, and aggregates.